There are many differences between ice melt and rock salt, but the source of these differences is in their chemical composition.

 |Temperature||Rock salt lowers the freezing temperature of water to around -9°C. Ice melt lowers the freezing temperature down to around -15°C providing an effective and longer lasting solution in severe conditions, continuing to weaken ice and snow assisting with clearing.|

-Ice melt has less of an effect on the environment, whereas excessive exposure to salt is known to be harmful to plants, lawns and soil beds.
+Ice melt is a fully biodegradable fertiliser, combined with a naturally forming rock for added grip.
+It has less of an effect on the environment, whereas excessive exposure to salt is known to be harmful to plants, lawns and soil beds.

 Ice melt also leaves little residue around which is important for areas of high footfall.